ktafakkori/feloopy/docs/user-guide/getting-started.md

     --8<-- "./getting-started/constraint-optimization.txt"
     ```

-## Uncertain solution methods
+## Complexity handlers

+### *Uncertainty handling methods*

-FelooPy supports handling uncertainty of your (predicted/estimated) datasets using extra processes.
-An example of using these methods is provided as follows:
+FelooPy supports handling the uncertainty of your (predicted/estimated) datasets solved by exact optimization algorithms using special methods and functions.
+Free and open-source interfaces like `rsome_ro` or `rsome_dro` have already coded and fine-tuned stochastic, robust, or distributionally robust uncertainty handling methods for direct use.
+A mathematical model solved by an exact optimization algorithm using uncertainty handling methods is coded as follows:

 === ":fontawesome-brands-python: Python"